neurodebian/neurodebian/sphinx/vm.rst

    :random: 1
    :tags: vm

-For those who are not yet running a Debian-based operation system we offer a `virtual machine`_ that can be used with `VirtualBox`_, allowing users to benefit from a Debian-based research environment on other operating systems.
-This virtual machine initially comes as a compact Debian installation that can, once installed, be equipped with a large variety of neuroscience software with just a few mouse clicks (e.g. AFNI_, Caret_, FSL_, PyMVPA_).
+For all systems running a non-Debian-based operation system, such as MS Windows or Mac OS X, we offer a `virtual machine`_ that can be equipped with a large variety of neuroscience software with just a few mouse clicks (e.g. AFNI_, FSL_, PyMVPA_).

 .. _virtual machine: http://en.wikipedia.org/wiki/Virtual_machine
 .. _AFNI: http://afni.nimh.nih.gov/afni/